Why Are We Coloring in Math Class?

 I don’t think he really appreciated my answer:-)

-So, I decided to do a little research, to see what I could find and bring back to share with him and the rest of the math class.
+So, I decided to do a little research, to see what I could find.

 Most of what I found (I didn’t spend a super-long time searching, because I didn’t have that much time!) was related to: